 Would weekly meetings or calls make you feel comfortable?
 Be sure to mention this to the agency you want to appoint so the ground rules are set early on.
-On the flipside, if all you want to see a progress report with next steps and recommendations on, tell your agency.
+On the flipside, if all you want to see a progress report with next steps and recommendations on your Google Adwords campaigns, tell your agency.
 As suppliers we find both parties setting the ground rules early on helps for a long-term and mutually beneficial relationship.
 Remember, as a client you only want to work with an agency that adds value to your business.
 What may surprise you is that agencies, generally, only want to work with clients who add value to their business too.
 ‘Value’, in this case, extends beyond just being paid, so perhaps ask your prospective agency ‘what value will our business add to yours?’ — if you’re happy with the response they have obviously thought about your business and are serious about how you can help them long term, and outside of the obvious prism of money.

 Credentials and recommendations

 At the risk of teaching your Grandmother how to suck eggs…always look for evidence.
 An agency that purports to be a PPC specialist, ask for case studies.
 Then ask for a current client whom you can speak to.
 Any agency worth their salt would be happy to share their successes.
 As an agency, we find that most of our business is generated from recommendations and referrals.
 Also, we like to help our clients as much as we can too, it’s like a virtuous circle of reciprocity.